India › Chennai Hotels › Residency Towers Review

 - Walking: Sidewalks are likely to be finished by 2020, so walking around the area will be far more pleasant.
 Shady backstreets and plenty of shops along the main road in front.

 - Public Transport: The metro offers services to both airport terminals, the major train and bus stations, and the city center.
-The nearest metro stations – Teynampet – is 700m from the hotel.
-9-minute walk.
+The nearest metro stations – Teynampet – is 500m from the hotel.

 - Taxis & Auto-rickshaws: The black-and-yellow taxis at the airport are nowhere to be seen in the city.
 Instead, they have been replaced by the app-based Uber and Ola.
 Plenty of auto-rickshaws around but the drivers won’t use meters, so they usually cost more than Uber or Ola.